icaoberg/falcon/README.md

 Installation
 ============

-There are several ways to install falcon.
+There are several ways to install halcon.
 The most common way is to download the source code, unzip/untar the source code package and run the command

 ```
 sudo python setup.py install
 ```